request/request-debug/README.md

   `request` handles this like a redirect, so the same properties will be available on the `data` object.

+You can use the `data.debugId` parameter to match up requests with their responses and other events.

 The default handling function writes the data to *stderr* in Node's JSON-like object display format.
 See the example below for more details.

 To disable debugging, call `request.stopDebugging()` (this function only exists if debugging has already been enabled).
 Any requests that are in progress when